[Laravel] What does "Maximum retries of 10000 reached without finding a unique value" mean? [Faker]

 $factory->define(User::class, function(Faker\Generator $faker) { return [ 'name' => $faker->name(), 'age' => $faker->unique(false, 15000)->numberBetween(1, 80), // Change the number of retries to 15000 ]; });

-Another cause is that the number of variations in the values returned by the Faker\Generator object is less than 10,000 to begin with.
+Another possible cause is that the number of variations in values returned by the Faker\Generator object is less than 10,000.

-As in the example above, numberBetween() can only return values from 1 to 80, so a unique value cannot be generated for the 81st piece of data, and the loop continues beyond the retry limit.
+As in the example above, since numberBetween() only returns values from 1 to 80, a unique value cannot be generated for the 81st data point, and the loop will execute beyond the number of retries.

-Even if you want 5,000 full names in Japanese, if there are only 1,500 possible combinations, using unique() will be meaningless, so you'll need to think of another way.
+Even if you want the full names of 5000 people in Japanese, if there are only 1500 possible combinations, then using `unique()` would be pointless, and you'd need to think of another method.

-For example, there seems to be a way to implement and add a new provider to the Faker\Generator class, but I haven't looked into it in detail yet, so I hope to be able to introduce it at some point.
+For example, it seems there's a way to implement and add a new provider to the `Faker\Generator` class, but I haven't looked into it in detail yet, so I hope to introduce it sometime in the future.

 summary

-This time, I looked into the error "Maximum retries of 10000 reached without finding a unique value" that I often come across when using Faker.
+This time, I looked into the error "Maximum retries of 10000 reached without finding a unique value," which I frequently encounter when using Faker.

-It all started when I was researching the error message online and came across a post on StackOverflow that said "reset(true) is fine!", which made me think that something was wrong.
+It all started when I looked up the error message online and came across something on StackOverflow that basically said, "Just use reset(true)!"
+I thought that was completely ridiculous.

 I wondered if there was some fundamental misunderstanding, so I looked into it, but it seems there was more than one pitfall